tylermifflin/swell-devtest/README.md

 ## Getting Started

-To get you started you can simply fork the [swell-devtest][swell-devtest] repository, clone it locally, and install the dependencies.
+To get you started you can simply fork the [swell-devtest](https://github.com/Swell-Platform/swell-devtest) repository, clone it locally, and install the dependencies.

 ### Install Node